Rip current: Survival

 People caught in a rip current may notice that they are moving away from the shore quite rapidly.
 Often, it is not possible to swim directly back to shore against a rip current, so this is not recommended.
 Contrary to popular misunderstanding, a rip does not pull a swimmer under the water.
 It carries the swimmer away from the shore in a narrow band of moving water.

-A rip current is like a moving treadmill, which the swimmer can get out of quite easily by swimming at a right angle, across the current, i.e. parallel to the shore in either direction.
-Rip currents are usually not very wide, so getting out of one only takes a few strokes.
-Once out of the rip current, getting back to shore is not difficult, since waves are breaking, and floating objects, including swimmers, will be pushed by the waves towards the shore.
+A rip current is like a moving treadmill.
+Safety guidance commonly emphasizes remaining calm and avoiding exhausting attempts to swim directly against the current.
+Instead, swimmers are advised to swim parallel to the shoreline until free of the narrow offshore flow, then return to shore at an angle.
+If unable to escape by swimming, floating or treading water and signaling for help is often recommended until the current weakens or assistance arrives.

 As an alternative, people who are caught in a strong rip can simply relax, either floating or treading water, and allow the current to carry them until it dissipates completely once it is beyond the surf line.
 Then the person can signal for help, or swim back through the surf, doing so diagonally, away from the rip and towards the shore.

 It is necessary for coastal swimmers to understand the danger of rip currents, to learn how to recognize them, and how to deal with them.
 And when possible, it is necessary that people enter the water only in areas where lifeguards are on duty.

 In a planned trial in a large rip current at Muriwai Beach in New Zealand, an Australian researcher from the School of Biological, Earth and Environmental Sciences, UNSW Sydney found that "just swim to the side" would not work as the rip current was too wide to see its sides, and said that, despite a rescue boat being near, he was unable to relax and not panic.
 The current took him 300 meters along the beach in a channel feeding the rip current, and then 400 meters offshore at "speeds approaching those of swimming world records".

 Uses

-Experienced and knowledgeable water users, including surfers, body boarders, divers, surf lifesavers and kayakers, when they wish to get out beyond the breaking waves, will sometimes use a rip current as a rapid and effortless means of transportation.
+Experienced water users, such as, surfers, body boarders, divers, surf lifesavers and kayakers, when they wish to get out beyond the breaking waves, will sometimes use a rip current as a rapid and effortless means of transportation.